 CPSC has recalled more than 11 million dangerous cribs since 2007.
 On June 28, 2011, they announced new crib standards, seeing a new generation of safer cribs for sale at retail stores.
-All importers, distributors, manufacturers and retailers must comply with the new and improved crib standards for a safer sleep.
+All importers, distributors, manufacturers and retailers must comply with the new and improved crib safety standards for a safer sleep for babies.

 The new requirements include: